📅January 18th, 2026

 Or consider the modern 64-bit Intel processors you use today.
 Do you think you have a full, viable 64-bit pointer?
 You don't, maybe you already know, only the lower 48 bits are viable.
 Check it yourself.
 In Intel computers available today you'll never have a program with two pointers that differ by the upper 16 bits.
 In fact I had to debug something that squirreled away metadata in the upper 16 bits, and just stripped them and fixed it up anytime it had to dereference.
 This fat pointer thing is something you can do today if you want, because we don't really have a full 64-bits of pointer.

-I'm not hugely prescriptivist when it comes to language, like the point of words is so you can say things and have people understand you.
+Like, the point of words is so you can say things and have people understand you.
 So for defining words, I go with how the world uses it.
 In this case the world isn't agreeing on one consistent, technical category, so if you think there is one you're fighting a losing battle.

 If you go by things like "pointer size" or "general purpose register width" to determine bitness of a computer, sometimes there's choices.
 For Super Nintendo or any 65816-based computer, not only does it have an 8-bit 6502-style legacy mode, it has 8-bit native mode and programs are constantly switching back and forth between 8-bit and 16-bit register widths and addressing.
 So if you go by register width you could call it an 8-bit or 16-bit computer.
 Or say for Win16 with segmented memory model on Intel x86, you have near and far pointers which are 16-bit or 32-bit respectively.
 Or for modern Intel-based CPUs you have viable pointer amount and the actual amount that is passed into a dereference.
 I know I'm mixing a bit of high and low level here.
 This is choosing different, but I think fairly reasonable interpretations of what it means to use a pointer.